cyberbotics/webots-doc/guide/webots-devices.md

 ![force_sensor.png](images/force_sensor.png) This example is nearly the same as [bumper.wbt](#bumper-wbt).
 The only difference is that this robot uses a "force" `TouchSensor` instead of a "bumper".
-So this robot can measure the force of each collision, which is printed in the Console window.
+So this robot can measure the force of each collision, which is printed in the `Console`.

 ### force3d\_sensor.wbt